Getting Your COVID-19 Vaccination

 For children age six months to four years

-Children who have not had a COVID-19 vaccine are eligible to receive two or three doses - depending on the vaccine - given four to eight weeks apart.
+Children who have not had a COVID-19 vaccine are eligible to receive two doses given four to eight weeks apart.
 Moderately to severely immunosuppressed individuals can receive an additional dose.

-Children who have had two or more doses are eligible to receive one dose.
+Children who have had one or more doses are eligible to receive one dose.
 It is recommended to wait at least six months after the last dose to get another dose.

 As of July 1, 2024 children six months to four years old who are moderately to severely immunosuppressed will remain eligible to receive an age appropriate XBB.1.5 dose/series.